gzyon/DW-final-assessment/README.md

 Each zombie has 4 healthpoints(hp), and when they run out of hp they will die, or disappear from the lane.

 There are 3 waves of zombies and the player wins if they are able to clear all 3 waves.

+If the player wants to restart the game, they can also do so by exiting to the main menu and starting the game from scratch.

 ## Code Discription